* Special offer: Six Pack in 4 weeks *

 Good protein sources are: white meat, red meat, fish, tuna, eggs, milk.

 Certain supplements will give you quicker and more noticeable results.
 Think about this: how do competitive natural bodybuilders go from 19 stones off season, to 15.5 stones competitive weight in just 8 weeks?
 These bodybuilders manage to maintain muscle and lose an unbelievable amount of fat to get granite-like ripped abs in just weeks.

 So a six-pack in 6 weeks is certainly possible and is achieved by tens of thousands of disciplined individuals.
 Below is the "secret" combination used by many of today's top bodybuilders to get their bodyfat levels down to as low as 4%.
-If you can afford it, try it an you will be amazed.
+If you can afford it, try it and you will be amazed.
 If you can afford only 1 or 2 of the supplements, then choose the ones that make most sense to you.
-Please also note that the combinations below are fully allowed by the IOC and ANB and are totally natural:
+Please also note that these supplements below are fully allowed by the IOC and ANB and are totally natural:

 HOW TO MONITOR YOUR PROGRESS

 If you have a great deal of bodyfat, then you probably won't see your six-pack coming out until the 3rd or 4th week.
 Use the mirror as your guide.
 Don't worry about the scales or how much you weigh etc. Getting a solid six-pack is about bodyfat and body "composition".
 How much you "weigh" has got nothing to do with it.
 After all you can weight 14 stones and be fat or weigh 14 stones and be very muscular.